beeper/barcelona/README.md

-# imessage-rest
+# Barcelona
-A high-performance, fully-featured REST API for iMessage.
+A Swift framework for interacting with iMessage.

-Wanna chat?
-Hop on [Discord](https://discord.gg/ck26FwFJun).

 ## Getting Started